Wolfram Crisis: Development

 The high demand for this scarce strategic mineral in war time had created a bubble in prices, with the otherwise desolate post-Civil War Spanish economy heftily profiting from it, as its income from tungsten exports had increased from £73,000 in 1940 to £15.7 million in 1943.
 Tungsten exports accounted for nearly 1% of the Spanish GDP and 20% of its exports by 1943–44.
-On 18 November 1943, the United States Ambassador to Spain delivered a memorandum to the Spanish Ministry of Foreign Affairs demanding for the unconditional end to tungsten exports to Germany.
-After the repeated refusal by Spain to comply with the U.S. demand, the United States decreed an embargo on oil supplies to Spain on 28 January 1944.
-A short time later, additional restriction on Spanish exports of cotton products was enforced, threatening the Catalan textile industry.
+Despite intense Allied pressure, General Franco initially ignored U.S. demands to halt these exports.On 18 November 1943, the United States Ambassador to Spain delivered a memorandum to the Spanish Ministry of Foreign Affairs demanding for the unconditional end to tungsten exports to Germany.